 About 2000 years ago, someone in Rævemose near Gundestrup, Denmark, carefully buried a stack of silver panels tucked into a semi-circular silver bowl.
 Each of the panels revealed exquisite scenes of Celtic mythology and religion consisting of animals, heroes, and gods, and they were superb examples of highly crafted metalwork.
 On May 28, 1891, a peat collector working in the bogs unearthed the silver panels.
 Archaeologists studied the pieces and realized that when fully assembled with the bowl, they formed a large vessel.
-This historical treasure is the Gundestrup cauldron.
+This historical and mysterious treasure is the Gundestrup cauldron.

 Sophus Müller, a Danish archaeologist, reassembled the cauldron after the discovery.
 Five of the panels are larger rectangles and seven are smaller and more squarish.
 There were originally eight smaller panels, but one was missing since the discovery.
 The large semi-spherical bowl is the base of the cauldron.
 The seven cauldron panels form the outside of the vessel while the five larger panels face inward.
 Separate silver rims connect the pieces together.
 Müller sent the metal for analysis, and the results indicated 97% silver and 3% gold.
 The Gundestrup cauldron fully assembled is 27 inches in diameter and 16-1/2 inches tall.
 It weighs nearly 20 pounds.

 For many years scholars believed the vessel originated from Celtic Gaul, however, upon further examination they reformed their opinions.
 It seems the spectacular vessel it is not just Celtic after all, but an intermingling of different cultures.